chocolatey/choco-wiki/Installation.md

  `nuget install chocolatey` or `nuget install chocolatey -pre`

-Once you download it, open powershell (remote unsigned), navigate to the tools folder and run:
+Once you download it, open PowerShell (remote unsigned), navigate to the tools folder and run:

 `& .\chocolateyInstall.ps1`